Tesla Model 3 Long Range

 • Phone-as-Key Functionality: Use your smartphone as a digital key to unlock and start the vehicle.

-• Alarm System: An integrated alarm system monitors for unauthorized entry or tampering and triggers an alert.
+• Alarm System: Monitors for unauthorized entry or tampering and sounds the alarm when triggered.

-• Parking Surveillance: Using its cameras, the vehicle monitors its surroundings while parked.
+• Parking Surveillance: Uses the vehicle's cameras to monitor its surroundings while parked.

 Cargo Capacity and Towing Ability

-The vehicle’s maximum weight is 2232 kg (4921 lbs), with a base weight of 1844 kg (4065 lbs).
-This allows for a maximum load of 388 kg (855 lbs), including the driver and passengers.
-Note that some options may increase the base weight and reduce the maximum loading capacity.
+The maximum permitted vehicle weight is 2232 kg (4921 lbs), and the base curb weight is 1844 kg (4065 lbs).
+This leaves a payload of 388 kg (855 lbs), including occupants.
+Options can increase curb weight and reduce payload.

 Availability & Pricing